oakla/markdown-cv/index.md

 _6.46 GPA for 3 most recent years_

 `2015-2020`
+__University Of Tasmania, Australia__
-__Bachelor Of Science, University Of Tasmania, Australia__ _Dean's Honour Roll - GPA of 6.25 or higher for units that contribute to the degree_
+_Bachelor Of Science, [Dean's Honour Roll](https://www.utas.edu.au/__data/assets/pdf_file/0004/1427521/CoSE-Outstanding-Achievers-2020-.pdf)_ - GPA of 6.25 or higher for all units that contribute to the completion of the degree

 - Applied Maths and Statistics (Major)
 - Machine Learning